CPS User Interfaces

 to return both items in question.

-What's left to do is to get our hands on the astOperation
+What's left to do is to get our hands on the astOperation that is

-responsible for the creation of the UI-instance
+responsible for the creation of the UI-instance.

 Changes to Atem-Property-Language/parsing/OperatorToken

-At the lowest level the OperatorToken
+At the lowest level the OperatorToken now accepts a new flag, *optional*,

-which injects the third argument the the call to execute
+which injects the third argument the the call to execute into the

 concrete implementation.
 Hence operatorToken.execute(getAPI, _args, optional)

-has now a third argument, literally called optional
+has now a third argument, literally called optional.

-There was the flag *getApi*
+There was the flag *getApi* before which would make OperatorToken inject

-as first argument into the call to the concrete operator
+the getAPI as first argument into the call to the concrete operator

-will be injected as second
+implementation. if *getApi* is set optional will be injected as second

 argument, otherwise as first, followed by the regular arguments.

-is vague on purpose, because I don't want it to be
+The name optional is vague on purpose, because I don't want it to be

 pinned down to a too specific use case by a mere naming decision.